A1 road (Great Britain): Alconbury to Peterborough

 The Alconbury to Peterborough section is 14 mi, and opened in 1998.

-Doncaster By-pass
+Doncaster Bypass

 The Doncaster By-pass opened in 1961 and is one of the oldest sections of motorway in Britain.
 It is 15 mi long, and runs from Blyth to Carcroft.

 Darrington to Gateshead

 The Darrington to Gateshead section was constructed between 1965 and 2018.
 It is 93 mi, and opened in sections: